hopsonhelena/barcode_crossover_renew_bio/RESULTS.md

 ## Conclusion

-The results indicate barcode crossover occurring in the Before library preparation and improving in the After library preparation.
+The results indicate barcode crossover occurred in the Before library preparation and was reduced/improved in the After preparation.
 The Before prep had ~6x more unmapped D5405 reads than the After prep.
 The After prep shows a much cleaner profile with 98.58% of readsmapping to D5405 and minimal signal in the non-D5405 references.

 When those unmapped reads were realigned to human, lambda, and rice, the Before prep consistently mapped at higher rates across all three references: human - 2.17% vs 0.91%, lambda - 0.40% vs 0.07%, rice - 1.09% vs 0.77%.